 We have an excellent financial markets relationship with the United States.
 No tension.
 Simple matter of fact meetings.
 Got a regulatory problem?
 Then let's sit down and work it through.
 That's our approach.
 Informal.
 Without the bureaucratic baggage.
 Without the "after you Cecil" language.
 Straight talking to resolve problems.
 And it works.
 This week we have seen another positive indicator - a point we have been consistently raising with them - that the US SEC has made a proposal to resolve the US deregistration problem.
 So the Hotel California is beginning to open and foreign issuers may be able to leave more easily.
 The SEC has delivered these proposals bang on time (i.e. exactly when they said they would).
-We are checking the details with our industry, but it is certainly a positive signal showing the willingness of our American counterparts to find a solution.57
+We are checking the details with our industry, but it is certainly a positive signal showing the willingness of our American counterparts to find a solution.76

 These passages address some important issues in financial regulation.
 Some regulation is necessary to address market failures, but too much regulation imposes costs on financial firms.
 The firms will be able to pass some of these costs on to their customers but high levels of regulatory costs may discourage customers from transacting with financial firms.
+Regulation may make innovation difficult or impossible.
+At the same time, innovative financial products and services may be risky for individual financial services ciustomers.